SoFi Stadium: Hollywood Park

 The stadium and the adjacent Lake Park are central to Hollywood Park, an entertainment complex and master-planned neighborhood named after the former horse racing track that sat on the site.
-Hollywood Park consists of over 8.5 e6sqft that is used for office space and condominiums, a 12-screen Cinépolis multiplex movie theater, ballrooms, outdoor spaces for community programming, retail, a fitness center, a 13-story luxury hotel, a brewery, five 18000 sqft a soundstage named Hollywood Park Studios, restaurants and a shopping and entertainment complex.
+Hollywood Park consists of over 8.5 e6sqft that is used for office space and condominiums, a 12-screen Cinépolis multiplex movie theater, ballrooms, outdoor spaces for community programming, retail, a fitness center, a 13-story luxury hotel, a brewery, an 18000 sqft soundstage named Hollywood Park Studios, five restaurants and a shopping and entertainment complex.
 Adjacent to the stadium is an artificial lake colloquially known as Rivers Lake, with a waterfall and fountain.
 The YouTube Theater, which seats 6,000, is under the southeast corner of the stadium canopy.

+The Kali Hotel and Rooftop, a 300-room, Marriott Autograph Collection property developed by KPC Development Company, is under construction at Hollywood Park.
+Designed by LJC Design & Engineering and built by Clayco, the hotel broke ground in October 2024, topped out in September 2025, and is expected to open in September 2026.
+It is the only lodging property permitted within the Hollywood Park Specific Plan.

 The first establishment to open in Hollywood Park was the Hollywood Park Casino, which opened on October 21, 2016.
 The NFL opened a new west coast campus in a seven-story office tower at Hollywood Park next to the stadium on September 8, 2021.
 Replacing a facility in Culver City, "NFL Los Angeles" consists of 214063 sqft of leased office space and a 74992 sqft studio, and features 20 conference rooms, five soundstages and an outdoor studio.
 One of its main tenants is NFL Media—which operates NFL Films, NFL Network, NFL RedZone, and the league's digital properties from the building.
 The league has also used the facility as a secondary hub for replay reviews.
+On August 6, 2025, as part of ESPN, Inc.'s acquisition of the NFL Network, and NFL RedZone, ESPN took over the lease for the studio space that the NFL Network occupied.
+On July 1, 2026, ESPN announced that they would be relocating their Los Angeles operations to Inglewood.

 Public transportation

-The SoFi Shuttle is a free bus service operated by the Los Angeles County Metropolitan Transportation Authority (Metro), providing transportation between SoFi Stadium and the LAX/Metro Transit Center.
+The SoFi Stadium Express Shuttle is a free shuttle bus service operated by the Los Angeles County Metropolitan Transportation Authority (Metro), providing transportation between SoFi Stadium and the LAX/Metro Transit Center.
 From there, passengers can connect to the Metro C Line and K Line.
 The shuttle operates during pre-season, regular-season, and post-season NFL games, as well as select special events.
 Service runs every five to eight minutes beginning three hours before kickoff and continuing until 90 minutes after the conclusion of the event.

-GTrans operates the 7X Stadium Express, a Sunday-only bus route connecting the Harbor Gateway Transit Center in Gardena to SoFi Stadium.
+GTrans operates the 7X Stadium Express, a Sunday-only shuttle route connecting the Harbor Gateway Transit Center in Gardena to SoFi Stadium.
 The route also provides a transfer to the Metro C Line at the Hawthorne/Lennox station.